The Pros and Cons of Being a Real Estate Agent

 If you want to switch careers and work as a real estate agent, it is not really a bad idea.
-However, you need to be aware of the highs and lows.
+However, you need to be aware of the highs and lows or the Pros and Cons of Being a Real Estate Agent.
 There are real estate agents who earn a fortune plying their trade to clients.
 They live in big houses and drive fancy cars.
 On the other hand, there are real estate agents who are struggling, living from hand to mouth and contemplating everyday if they should just quit and do something else.
 If you are considering whether you should become a real estate agent or not.

 Here are the pros and cons of being a Real Estate Agent: